SysManSquad/sysmansquadblogdev/content/posts/2021-02-22-create-a-new-winpe-boot-image.md

             </p>

             <p>
-              There's plenty of good content out there already on this, but I was interested to write this because I didn't see many PowerShell examples out there until I came across Michael Niehaus' post on <a href="https://oofhours.com/2021/01/17/build-your-own-windows-pe-image/" target="_blank" rel="noreferrer noopener">Build your own Windows PE image</a>.
+              There's plenty of good content out there already on this, but I was interested to write this because I didn't see many PowerShell examples out there until I came across Michael Niehaus' post on [Build your own Windows PE image](https://oofhours.com/2021/01/17/build-your-own-windows-pe-image/).
 A fantastic post, highly recommend reading it.
 Michael provided a useful script at the end of this post in a .zip file.
 I felt it could do with some improvements.
             </p>

             <p>